okyada/edx-platform/docs/en_us/course_authors/source/creating_content/a_b_tests.rst

 After you define the A/B test in the sequential file, you define the course content you want to test in the file in the ``split_test`` directory.
 This is the file referenced in the ``<split_test>`` element in the sequential file, as shown above.

-In the A/B test file, you add elements for the A/B test content.
-For this example, you add two elements to compare the two different video files.
+In the A/`B test file, you add elements for the A/B test content.
+For this example, you add two `<vertical>`` elements to compare the two different sets of content.

 .. code-block:: xml